SiobhanBaines/MS1-Portfolio/README.md

 ### Test the Footer
 ###### Development
-When I started out designing the footer bar, I wanted there to be a second place to download my CV from but I found that made the footer look cluttered.
-Placing the social media icons in the centre feels better to me.
+When I started out designing the footer bar, I wanted there to be a second place to download my CV but I found that made the footer look cluttered.
+Placing the social media icons in the centre allows for more space and cleaner styling.
 I used styling to increase the size of the icons.
 As part of the peer review Abi highlighted the footer seemed to be behaving strangely.
-I used Google to find out how I could force the footer to stick to the bottom of the page.
+I used Google to find out how I could force the footer to [stick](https://stackoverflow.com/questions/16679146/force-footer-on-bottom-on-pages-with-little-content) to the bottom of the page.
 Once that was working, I applied the same logic to force the header to stick to the top of the page which allowed for the longer pages to scroll behind both the header and the footer.
 ###### Final Test Results
 ![image](https://github.com/SiobhanBaines/Siobhan-Baines-MS1-Portfolio/blob/ee7b78e153c3accb56c831fb2b8afbd895cb4522/assets/reference_documents/images_readme/test-results-images/footer.PNG)

 ### Navigation Testing
-To ensure the navigation for both the navigation bar and the footer social media icons I created it on the 'index.html' and then copied it across to each of the other pages.
-I then selected each of the menu items and icons to make sure they worked correctly.

-The menu options all opened the correct page with the exception of the 'CV Download' which opene my CV in a separate tab.

-The social media links each opened in a separate tab.
+To ensure the navigation for both the navigation bar on the header and the footer social media icons I created then on the 'index.html' first, checked they worked and then copied it across to each of the other pages.
+I then selected each of the menu items and icons on each page to make sure they worked correctly.
+The menu options all open the correct page with the exception of the 'CV Download' which opens my CV in a separate tab.
+The social media links each open in a separate tab.
 ###### Final Test Results
 ![image](https://github.com/SiobhanBaines/Siobhan-Baines-MS1-Portfolio/blob/3ed4294aa8e1cb3cc202dc00b44f3063ae524b19/assets/reference_documents/images_readme/test-results-images/menu_and_social_media_links.PNG)